-One study, which recently appeared in Spine Journal, referred to the condition known as “text neck” as an "epidemic."
+One study, which appeared in Spine Journal, referred to the condition known as “text neck” as an epidemic.
 As the name implies, this is the condition that comes from angling the neck downward, distorting the posture to get a better look at a phone screen.
 This could be dangerous because it strains your upper back and neck.

 How can you use your phone and avoid this pain?
 Here are a few suggestions: